-Each week has two homework assignments (a creative portion and a technical portion).
-Additionally, you have four journalism assignments (weeks 3,6,9 and 12), attendance credit, and a final project.
-The schedule for this course is on the next page.
-Note: Due dates are subject to change at the discretion of the instructor s or as the course requires Canvas due dates will always be accurate.
+Each week hasone homework assignment Additionally, you have a four projects (in liue of exams), attendance credit, and a final project.
+The group project has variable due dates (and isoordinated through Canvas).
+The schedule for this course ison the next page.
+Note: Due dates are subject to change at the discretion of the instructors or as the course requires Canvas due dates will always be accurate.